 5 Steps to Hiring a General Contractor for Your Renovation

 Renovating can be a complicated process; and the more you know about working with a general contractor, the better prepared you’ll be to navigate the road ahead.
 While these professionals execute the labor of your renovation, they are also your collaborator to the home you’ve dreamt about and the team who will be in your home for several months.
-You’ll want to find the right partner for your project.
+Because of this, you really want to be confident in knowing how to hire a contractor—the right one for your project.

-Sweeten, a free service matching renovators with general contractors, provides a guide on how to get started with a contractor—from what to look for to the key responsibilities you can expect from the contractor.
+Sweeten, experts in the renovation industry, provides a guide on how to hire a contractor—from what to look for, to the key responsibilities you can expect from your general contractor.

-Do you need a contractor or a handyman?
+Do you need a general contractor or a handyman?

 One of the first steps of starting your project is figuring out who to work with.
-When considering your scope for a renovation and whether you need a general contractor versus a handyman (or DIY!), a good place to start is by weighing the level of labor your project will require.
+When considering your scope for a renovation and whether you need to find a general contractor versus a handyman (or DIY!), a good place to start is by weighing the level of labor your project will require.
+Ask yourself the following questions:

 - Smaller projects to make repairs or patch-over errors are handyman-ready, whereas large-scale projects that may involve your electric or plumbing will require a permit or inspection.
 In this case, a contractor with a state Home Improvement Contractor (HIC) license will be obligatory.

 For first-time renovators, figuring out what kind of labor is required for the project can be hard to determine.
-If you live in a building with a co-op or condo board, your alteration agreement may have parameters that will give you guidelines for whom to hire.
+If you live in a building with a co-op or condo board, your alteration agreement may have parameters that will give you guidelines for hiring a general contractor.
 In other situations, checking in with your city’s Department of Buildings will give you a sense of what types of projects will require a permit.
 The most important thing to remember is that cutting corners with unlicensed workers is never worth the risk.
+It often leads to homeowners needing to pay extra to fix unfinished, subpar, or non-permitted work.

-Doing the research to find out whether or not you’ll need to hire a contractor is a crucial step in getting your project off the ground, and once you’ve figured out that you need one, the next step is finding the best contractor for your job.
+Doing the research to find out whether or not you’ll need to find a general contractor is a crucial step in getting your project off the ground, and once you’ve figured out that you need one, the next step is finding the best contractor for your job.

-When reviewing contractors, start by looking for someone with experience in your neighborhood and who has done similar work.
+In the process of interviewing and hiring a general contractor, start by looking for someone with experience in your neighborhood and who has done similar work.
 This can help you narrow down the field from thousands of general contractors to just a handful of experienced professionals.
-So remember to keep these questions in mind as you search:
+Keep these questions in mind as you search:

-- Have they done work in your neighborhood?
+- Has the contractor done work in your neighborhood?

-- Have they done similar work to what you’re looking to get done?
+- Has the contractor done similar work to what you’re looking to get done?

-- Can they provide quality references and photos of past work?
+- Can the contractor provide quality references and photos of past work?

-- Are they licensed?
-(Working with an unlicensed contractor isn’t worth the risk)
+- Is the contractor licensed?
+(Working with an unlicensed contractor isn’t worth the risk!)

 Don’t be afraid to ask to see some of their past projects in person or to speak to their past clients—at least two.
 When we consider general contractors who have applied to join the Sweeten network, we ensure that they have completed transformational renovations with happy customers who are willing to rave about the work even years later.
 This indicates that the contractor’s work has held up over time.
 This is what we do at Sweeten when matching our clients to a selection of contractors based on location, budget, scope, and style for the job.